Internal Transfer to Engineering

 Review the Frequently Asked Questions below;

-You may want to set up an appointment with the Office of Internal Transfer and Concurrent Degree to learn more about the application process itself, timelines, and more general inquiries;
+You are welcome to set up an appointment with the Office of Internal Transfer and Concurrent Degree to learn more about the application process itself, timelines, and more general inquiries;

 Complete the online Office of Internal Transfer application form once you have all of the information you need and meet affiliation criteria.